Republic of the Congo entry requirements for New Zealand passport holders

 Frequently asked questions

-No. There is no visa-on-arrival option for New Zealand passport holders.
+No. New Zealand passport holders are not eligible for a visa on arrival.
 You must obtain a visa from a Congolese embassy or consulate before you travel.

-Processing usually takes 5–10 business days, but it can vary.
-Apply at least 3–4 weeks before your trip to be safe.
+Processing typically takes 5 to 10 business days, but it can take longer depending on the embassy's workload and your application's completeness.
+Start at least a month before your planned departure to be safe.

 Yes.
-The Republic of the Congo requires proof of yellow fever vaccination for all travellers over 1 year old.
-You'll need to show your yellow card at immigration.
+The Republic of the Congo requires a yellow fever vaccination certificate for entry.
+You'll need to show it at immigration, and the embassy will likely ask for it as part of your visa application.

 Official sources